-- 13.1.Staff members have access to and may be issued with various devices to assist with their work. - 13.2.Pupils are provided with school-owned devices as necessary to assist in the delivery of the curriculum, e.g. tablets to use during lessons and for Remote Learning. - 13.3.School-owned devices are used in accordance with the Acceptable Use Agreement. - 13.4.All school-owned devices are password protected. - 13.5.All school-owned devices are fitted with software to ensure they can be remotely accessed, in case data on the device needs to be protected, retrieved or erased. - 13.6.
-The Central IT Team review all school-owned devices on a regular basis to carry out software updates and maintenance. - 13.7.No software, apps or other programmes can be downloaded onto a device without the Central IT Team. - 13.8.Staff members or pupils found to be misusing school-owned devices are disciplined in line with the staff Code of Conduct, Acceptable Use Agreement and Behaviour Policy.
+- 13.1.
+Staff members have access to and may be issued with various devices to assist with their work. - 13.2.
+Children and young people are provided with school-owned devices as necessary to assist in the delivery of the curriculum, e.g. tablets to use during lessons and for Remote Learning. - 13.3.
+School-owned devices are used in accordance with the Acceptable UseAgreement. - 13.4.
+All school-owned devices are password protected. - 13.5.
+All school-owned devices are fitted with software to ensure they can be remotely accessed, in case data on the device needs to be protected, retrieved or erased. - 13.6.
+The Central IT Team review all school-owned devices on a regular basis to carry out software updates and maintenance. - 13.7.
+No software, apps or other programmes can be downloaded onto a device without the Central IT Team. - 13.8.
+Staff members or children and young people found to be misusing school-owned devices are disciplined in line with the staff Code of Conduct, Acceptable Use Agreement and Behaviour Policy.